-24-3: REQUIRED DOCUMENTS
+PART 3.
+REQUIRED DOCUMENTS

-The procedures and basic document requirements for submission of all pools and loan packages are found in Chapters 10, 11, and 13.
+The procedures and basic document requirements for submission of all pools and loan packages are found in MBS Guide, Ch.
+10, 11, and 13.

-(A) For Certification by Document Custodian
+Section A. For Certification by Document Custodian

-The loan documents required for initial and final certification of an SF pool or loan package by the document custodian are the same as those discussed in Section 13-4.
+The loan documents required for initial and final certification of an SF pool or loan package by the document custodian are the same as those discussed in MBS Guide, Ch.
+13, Part 7.
 They are summarized in the following table:

-DOCUMENT FORM NUMBER APPENDIX FOR INITIAL CERTIFICATION Schedule of Pooled Mortgages HUD 11706 III-7 Release of Security Interest, executed original, if applicable HUD 11711A III-5 Certification and Agreement, executed original HUD 11711B III-5 Original notes (or, in the case of modified loans, the original note and the allonge, modification agreement, or other evidence of the modification) or other evidences of indebtedness, endorsed in blank, without recourse For nonprofit agency section 203(k) loans, FHA affordable housing program letters FOR FINAL CERTIFICATION Original recorded mortgages (or, in the case of modified loans, the recorded original mortgages, the related original notes, the modification agreements, title endorsements or MMPs, and any required subordination agreements) All recorded interim assignments Evidence of good title (e.g., mortgage title insurance policies) Evidence of mortgage insurance or guaranty provided by FHA, VA, RD, or PIH (not required for manufactured housing).
-In lieu of an original MIC signed by FHA or LGC signed by VA, electronic confirmation from FHA Connect or VA's TAS is acceptable.
+Documents Form Number Appendix

+For Initial Certification

+Schedule of Pooled Mortgages HUD 11706 III-7

+Release of Security Interest, executed original, if applicable HUD 11711A III-5

+Certification and Agreement, executed original HUD 11711B III-5

+Original notes (or, in the case of

+modified loans, the original notes

+executed for the modifications) or other

+evidences of indebtedness, endorsed in

+blank, without recourse

+For nonprofit agency section 203(k)

+loans, FHA affordable housing program

+letters

+For Final Certification

+Original recorded mortgages (or, in the

+case of modified loans, the recorded

+original mortgages, the related original

+notes, the modification agreements, and

+any required subordination agreements

+and/or title endorsements)

+All recorded interim assignments

+Evidence of good title (e.g., mortgage

+title insurance policy)

+Evidence of mortgage insurance or

+guaranty provided by FHA, VA, RD, or

+PIH (not required for manufactured

+housing).
+In lieu of an original MIC

+signed by FHA or LGC signed by VA,

+electronic confirmation from FHA

+Connection or VA's TAS is acceptable.

-(B) For Approval by PPA and Ginnie Mae
+Section B. For Approval by PPA and Ginnie Mae

-The SF pool and loan package documents required for approval by Ginnie Mae are the same as those discussed in Section 10-3, except that the Issuer must also submit:
+The SF pool and loan package documents required for approval by Ginnie Mae are the same as those discussed in MBS Guide, Ch.
+10, Part 3, except that the Issuer must also submit:

-(1) Schedule of Subscribers and Ginnie Mae Guaranty

-Agreement, form HUD 11705 (Appendix III-6), which must indicate in the block "Type of Issue" that the pool is to be "X," "C," or "M" and in the block "Pool Type" that the securities are to be "SF."

-(2) If a Ginnie Mae I pool or a Ginnie Mae II custom pool is submitted in paper submission format, a prospectus, form HUD 11717 (Appendix IV-4) or form HUD 11717-II (Appendix IV-20), which must be modified, if appropriate, in accordance with Section 24-2(B)(3)(c)(iii).
-In addition, if a Ginnie Mae II custom pool submitted in paper submission format contains one or more buydown loans, the Issuer must include the following text by typing it on the "Annex - Special Disclosure," which is attached to the prospectus:
+- (1) Schedule of Subscribers and Ginnie Mae Guaranty Agreement, form HUD 11705 (Appendix III-6), which must indicate in the block "Type of Issue" that the pool is to be "X," "C," or "M" and in the block "Pool Type" that the securities are to be "SF." - (2) If a Ginnie Mae I pool or a Ginnie Mae II custom pool is submitted in paper submission format, a prospectus, form HUD 11717 (Appendix IV-4) or form HUD 11717- II (Appendix IV-20), which must be modified, if appropriate, in accordance with MBS Guide, Ch.
+24, Part 2, § B(3)(b)(iii).
+In addition, if a Ginnie Mae II custom pool submitted in paper submission format contains one or more buydown loans, the Issuer must include the following text by typing it on the "Annex Special Disclosure," which is attached to the prospectus: